Florida Loquat News

 All in all, the festival was a great success, and organizers are already at work planning next year’s festival – March 23, 2019 (9:00 a.m. to 2:00 p.m.).
 Mark your calendars, and as we always remind: come early for best selection.

 Subscribe to Loquat News and Tell a Friend

 Go to the Ecology Florida website to sign up for Loquat News.
 If you know of others who might like to learn more about the loquat and our festival, send them the link.

-We publish Loquat News on a regular schedule – 6-8 times a year.
+We publish Loquat News periodically – 4-6 times a year (sometimes more).
 The News has updates on the festival and the seasonal progression of the trees.
 We like to share reports from folks who are nurturing trees on their property.
 From time to time we’ll feature growers, grove curators, nurseries, and preserve producers.
 You might see an editorial from time to time, and even a little whimsy.